 How to: Have A LA Summer Vacay Without Breaking The Bank

-The summer is finally here!
+Summer.
+Is.
+Here!
 It’s time for long warm nights, drinks by the pool and vacays with friends to make new memories.
 Whether you live on the west coast or have just been dying to visit—LA can be a main attraction for obvious reasons (Hello beaches!
 Hello beautiful people!
 Hello celeb sightings!!).
 But a summer excursion in Los Angeles can rack up some commas and ravage your budget if you’re not hip to cheap ways to maximize your experience.
 So we at REME wanted to give you a little crash course in spending some time in the city of lost angels—without spending every dollar you saved this year.
 LA has tons of amazing, affordable hangs that will make you feel like a VIP, even if you can’t truly afford to live like one.

 See The Sights!